kyma-project/community/governance.md

 ## Overview

 This document defines the maintenance policy for the [Kyma](../../../) organization.
+All repositories in this organization must follow all the rules and guideliness to assure quality and consistency.

+Kyma project has also the [Kyma Incubator](https://github.com/kyma-incubator) organization.
+It is a place where all new projects should start in more relaxed environment, where they do not have to comply to all the rules but rapidly grow.
+Once incubating project is ready to be moved to main Kyma organization it must be adjusted to all the standards.

 ## Maintenance policy